CalderaWP/Caldera-Forms/readme.txt

 Everything can be extended.
 For developers, there are enough hooks and filters to build on.
 From frontend handling, to form processing, to editor panels, to field types.
 At it's core, it's a framework for building applications so you can make what you want.

 This is only the first version and much more is coming.

+== Installation ==

+Upload the caldera-forms folder to /wp-content/plugins/ Activate the plugin through the 'Plugins' menu in WordPress Navigate to 'Caldera Forms' in wp-admin.

+Once you have created a form, insert it in a page or post via the Shortcode inserter button above the content editor.

 == Frequently Asked Questions ==
 none yet.